Skip to main content Skip to main navigation Skip to search

 AIMS Account Client

-The Departmental charging guidelines 2021 outlines that the department may request payment of initial assessment and inspection fees for import declarations upfront, when the full cost of the service can be determined prior to its delivery.
+The department may request payment of initial assessment and inspection fees for import declarations upfront, when the full cost of the service can be determined prior to its delivery.

-When upfront payment is required and has not been made, payment will be requested and assessment of import declarations will not occur until payment is received.
+Assessment of import declarations will not occur until the upfront payment is received.

 The department exempts clients who are approved AIMS Account Clients from the requirement to make upfront payments for assessment of import declarations.

-The benefits of becoming an account client include streamlined billing and the ability for your company to receive services from the department without having to pay the initial service fees upfront.
+The benefits of becoming an AIMS Accounts Client include streamlined billing for regular clients requesting a large number of departmental clearances and the ability for your company to receive services from the department without having to pay the initial service fees upfront.

 Criteria for becoming an approved AIMS Account Client